cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt_scenario.md

 ## Storing the Topaz for Total Test project in Git/GitHub

-The recommended procedure to share Topaz for Total Test projects across teams and to use them in automation pipelines is [storing these projects in Git/GitHub repositories.](./TTT_in_Git.html)
+The recommended procedure to share Topaz for Total Test projects across teams and to use them in automation pipelines is [storing these projects in Git/GitHub repositories.](./ttt_in_git.md)

 ![TTT in Git](./images/TTT_in_Git_and_GitHub.png)

-## Next Steps

-- [Building a Pipeline](../pipelines/readme.md) for a list and description of plugins that are used within the examples